lynnlangit/gcp-for-bioinformatics/1_Files_&_Data/3_Use_BigQuery_to_query_files.md

 ### Other Things to Know
  - Estimate query cost before running the query using the '--dry_run' parameter
- - Avoid using 'SELECT * ...' in queries
+ - Avoid using 'SELECT * ...' in queries to reduce the amount of data scanned, speed up the query execution time and potentially reduce the cost of running the query
+ - BQ is a type of 'serverless' service, because you do NOT setup VMs or docker container clusters to use this service.
+You simply upload your data, write your query and execute the query.
+You are charged for query run time and BQ storage.
+You are NOT charged for VMs, etc...
  - Use BQ best practices to manage service costs - [link](https://cloud.google.com/bigquery/docs/best-practices-costs)
  - Example BQ SQL queries for genomics - [link](https://github.com/verilylifesciences/variant-qc/tree/master/sql)
  - BQ includes many genomic or annotation data sets, a list is shown below